 Those in Egypt that responded to God by the obedient action of painting lambs' blood on their door frames experienced deliverance from Egypt's slavery.

 Those now who respond to God by declaring their acceptance of Jesus Christ and his crucifixion experience deliverance from all forms of slavery (physical and spiritual).
-They now become free to follow and worship God, becoming the loyal men and women they were intended to be.
+They are now free to follow and worship God, the loyal men and women they were intended to be.

 Consider enriching your next participation in the Lord's Supper by reflecting on the analogy of the Passover.

-Third, as the telling of the Passover 'story' impressed itself on successive generations of Israelites and defined their identity as a people, so the 'story' of Jesus impresses itself on successive generations defining our identity as His people.
+Third, as the telling of the Passover 'story' impressed itself on successive generations of Israelites and defined their identity as a people.
+Hence, the 'story' of Jesus impresses itself on successive generations defining our identity as His people.
 This identity is anchored in the historical person of Jesus Christ and his crucifixion.

 Bible scholar, Bruce Waltke states: